flyteorg/flyte/docs/deployment/configuration/performance.rst

         helm.sh/chart: flyte-core-v1.12.0
       name: datacatalog-589586b67f-l6v58
       namespace: flyte
       ...
       resourceVersion: "1055227"

 Every time a resource (e.g. a Pod, a flyteworkflow CR, etc.) is modified, this counter is incremented.
-As ``etcd`` is a distributed key-value store, it needs a way to manage writes from multiple clients (controllers in this case) in a way that maintains consistency and performance.
+As ``etcd`` is a distributed key-value store, it needs to manage writes from multiple clients (controllers in this case) in a way that maintains consistency and performance.
 That's why, in addition to using ``Revisions`` (implemented in Kubernetes as ``Resource Version``), ``etcd`` also prevents clients from writing if they're using an outdated ``ResourceVersion``; something that could happen after a temporary client disconnection or whenever a status replication from the Kubernetes API to